Description

 - Clean side effect profile

-- GHRH analog for natural GH elevation
+- GHRH analog for natural GH rise

 - Supports vitality during weight loss